Rise-Vision/content-google-spreadsheet-events/README.md

 ```

 ####Changing The Text Content
 The text content is displayed through the use of the rise-google-sheet web component.
-This is an example of the spreadsheet layout:
+This is an example of the spreadsheet layout and the full spreadsheet can be viewed [here](https://docs.google.com/a/cameroncodes.com/spreadsheets/d/1ayh5CBwZn4q8-JkxtzuPdP589j7YvgTwFAA8mJHjxkU/edit?usp=drive_web):
 ![diagram showing spreadsheet layout](https://cloud.githubusercontent.com/assets/8008948/10105346/3413d94a-637c-11e5-8aff-e8e70dc11581.png)

 You can use your own public spreadsheet by creating one on the Google Sheet website and then locating the following code in the index.html file: